raschy/ioBroker.deyeidc/README.md

 ### **WORK IN PROGRESS**

--   (raschy) Minor code optimisation
+-   (raschy) Minor code refactorings
 -   (raschy) Revision of the calculation area
 -   (raschy) NodeJS >= 18.x and js-controller >= 5 is required
 -   (raschy) Allow http addresses